-- The teacher or member of staff who receives the report will record the incident on a Wellbeing Concern form and discuss next steps with the designated member of senior leadership team / Equalities Co-ordinator. - At all times, child protection procedures and/or Risk Management procedures should be followed, if necessary. - In most cases, further investigation will be done by the designated member of senior leadership team / Equalities Co-ordinator or Pupil Support Leader (secondary) - Further investigation may involve: - Speaking with the children or young people involved, preserving confidentiality. - > Speaking with children or young people or others who witnessed the incident, preserving confidentiality. - > Speaking with parents (after consultation with the child or young person) - Seeking advice from partner services and relevant organisations - In all cases where there may be criminal implications (e.g. sexual assault or hate crime), the designated member of senior leadership team / Equalities Co-ordinator will report this to Police Scotland, through the School Link Officer. - In the case of serious hate incidents, the designated member of the senior leadership team / Equalities Coordinator will seek advice from the School Link Officer. - If it is found that bullying, prejudice or discrimination has taken place, we will take appropriate and proportionate action (see examples of possible actions below)
+- 1. The member of staff who receives the report will record the incident on a Incident Report form and discuss next steps with the House Team Leader or designated Assistant Team Leader. - 2.
+At all times, child protection procedures and/or Risk Management procedures should be followed, if necessary. - 3.
+In most cases, further investigation will be done by the House Team Leader or designated Assistant Team Leader. - 4.
+Further investigation may involve: - > Speaking with the children or young people involved, preserving confidentiality. - > Speaking with children or young people or others who witnessed the incident, preserving confidentiality. - > If applicable speaking with parents (after consultation with the child or young person) - Seeking advice from partner services and relevant organisations - 5.
+In all cases where there may be criminal implications (e.g. sexual assault or hate crime), the House Team Leader or designated Assistant Team Leader will report this to Police Scotland. - 6.
+In the case of serious hate incidents, the House Team Leader or designated Assistant Team Leader will seek advice from the Team Manager. - If it is found that bullying, prejudice or discrimination has taken place, we will take appropriate and proportionate action (see examples of possible actions below)